justinoboyle/mydiscord-resources/README.md

 # mydiscord-resources
-A curated list of awesome BetterDiscord resources
+A curated list of awesome MyDiscord resources